nickcafferry/PSSpred/README.md

-# The working of an acid buffer
+# Working of an acid buffer

 A buffer is a mixture of a weak conjugate acid–base pair that stabilizes the pH of a solution by providing both a source and a sink for protons.